 (B) Evidence demonstrating sufficient workplace experience to act as a verifier, including evidence that the applicant has a minimum of two years of full-time work experience in a professional role involved in emissions data management, emissions technology, emissions inventories, environmental auditing, or other technical skills necessary to conduct verification.

-(4) The applicant must take an ARB approved general verification training and receive a passing score of greater than an unweighted 70 percent on an exit examination.
+(4) The applicant must take a CARB approved general verification training and receive a passing score of greater than an unweighted 70 percent on an exit examination.
 If the applicant does not pass the exam after the training, they may retake the exam a second time.
-Only one retake of the examination is allowed before the applicant is required to retake the ARB approved general verification training course.
+Only one retake of the examination is allowed before the applicant is required to retake the CARB approved general verification training course.
 Training under the previous version of the regulation does not qualify an applicant to retake an exam under this version without first taking the training for this revised regulation.

 (5) Sector Specific and Offset Project Specific Verifiers.

 (A) Sector Specific Verifier.
-The applicant seeking to be accredited as a sector specific verifier as specified in section 95131(a)(2) must, in addition to meeting the requirements for accredited lead verifier or verifier qualification, have at least two years of professional experience related to the sector in which they are seeking accreditation, take ARB sector specific verification training and receive a passing score of greater than an unweighted 70 percent on an exit examination.
+The applicant seeking to be accredited as a sector specific verifier as specified in section 95131(a)(2) must, in addition to meeting the requirements for accredited lead verifier or verifier qualification, have at least two years of professional experience related to the sector in which they are seeking accreditation, take CARB sector specific verification training and receive a passing score of greater than an unweighted 70 percent on an exit examination.
 If the applicant does not pass the exam after the training, they may retake the exam a second time.
-Only one retake of the examination is allowed before the applicant is required to retake the ARB approved sector specific verification training.
+Only one retake of the examination is allowed before the applicant is required to retake the CARB approved sector specific verification training.

 (B) Offset Project Specific Verifier.
-The applicant seeking to be accredited as an offset project specific verifier as specified in the cap-and-trade regulation must, in addition to meeting the requirements for accredited lead verifier or verifier qualification, meet one of the following requirements:

-1. Have at least two years of professional experience related to developing emission inventories, conducting technical analyses, or environmental audits of the offset project type, and take general ARB offset verification training and ARB offset project specific verification training for an offset project type, and receive a passing score of greater than an unweighted 70 percent on an exit examination.
+In addition to meeting the requirements for accredited lead verifier or verifier qualification, the applicant seeking to be accredited as an offset project specific verifier as specified in the Cap-and-Invest Regulation must take general CARB offset verification training and CARB offset project specific verification training for an offset project type and receive a passing score of greater than an unweighted 70 percent on an exit examination.
 If the applicant does not pass the exam after the training, they may retake the exam a second time.
-Only one retake of the examination is allowed before the applicant is required to retake the applicable ARB-approved offset verification training; or,
+Only one retake of the examination is allowed before the applicant is required to retake the applicable CARB-approved offset verification training.

-2. Be a verifier in good standing for the Climate Action Reserve prior to October 28, 2011, taken Climate Action Reserve project specific verifier training, have performed at least two project verifications for a project type by October 28, 2011, and have taken general ARB offset verification training, and receive a passing score of greater than an unweighted 70 percent on an exit examination.
-If the applicant does not pass the exam after the training, they may retake the exam a second time.
-Only one retake of the examination is allowed before the applicant is required to retake the ARB approved general ARB offset verification training and offset project specific verification training.

 (6) Nothing in this section shall be construed as preventing the Executive Officer from requesting additional information or documentation from an applicant after receipt of the application for accreditation as a verification body, lead verifier, or verifier, or from seeking additional information from other persons or entities regarding the applicant’s fitness for qualification.

-(c) ARB Accreditation.
+(c) CARB Accreditation.